Guides

 Updated on

-Intent custom object: the secret sauce to unify your GoToMarket engine
+Intent custom objects: the secret sauce for unifying your go-to-market engine

-Using a custom object to capture intent data in your CRM leads to booking more meetings and increases the qualified pipeline.
-Your GoToMarket engine for outbound iis unifiedto multi-channel the right buyer at the right time
+Using a custom object to capture intent data in your CRM leads to booking more meetings and increases qualified pipeline.
+As a result, your outbound go-to-market engine is unified to multi-channel the right buyer, at the right time.

 icone arrow

-Ever felt overwhelmed by feeding your CRM with intent data?
+Have you ever felt overwhelmed by your CRM, with thousands of pieces of information and intent data?
 Do you struggle to harness the full potential of your insights?

 Why use a custom object?

-By structuring data within these objects, Revenue teams gain the power to play with insights, improve segmentation, lead batching/routing, ABM targeting, accounts scoring, and identifying patterns to activate the pipeline.
+By structuring data within these objects, revenue teams can gain the power of insights, improving segmentation, lead batching/routing, ABM targeting, account scoring, ultimately identifying patterns to activate pipeline.

 List of custom objects in a Salesforce Account